dongl1n4444/UnityDecompiled/README.md

 # UnityDecompiled
 #### An unofficial repo of decompiled Unity dll files

-This was made by decompiling UnityEditor.dll and UnityEngine.dll using [ILSpy](http://ilspy.net)

-Current version: *5.4.2f1* - other versions can be found in the [tags](https://github.com/CarlosHBC/UnityDecompiled/tags)
+Current version: *5.5.0p1* - other versions can be found in the [tags](https://github.com/CarlosHBC/UnityDecompiled/tags)

 Feel free to either browse the code directly or [download it](https://github.com/CarlosHBC/UnityDecompiled/archive/master.zip)